Pamuditha-Madushan/Task-List-Management-Web-App-Backend/README.md

      - Modified the code to return jwt token when user authentication is successful.
      - Added response header also to return jwt token.

+ 2).
+Task List API

+      - Start Implementation of this.